Vaibhavkr2004/Medical-Cost-Prediction/README.md

-# Health Insurance Cost Prediction
+# Medical Insurance Cost Prediction

 ## Overview
 This project predicts health insurance costs using a Linear Regression model.
 The dataset contains various features like age, BMI, smoking status, and region to estimate the insurance charges.